ibm-cloud-docs/power-iaas/cloud-connections-CLI.md

    1. To delete a specific IBM Cloud connection, click the **Delete** icon in the last column of the table.

 When you delete a virtual server instance, it deletes the private networks (subnets) and other resources.
 Review the following considerations before you delete a virtual server instance:
--  You must delete the Cloud Connection (Direct Link) from the IBM Cloud Transit Gateway interface before you delete the Cloud Connection.
+-You must delete the Cloud Connection (Direct Link) from the IBM Cloud Transit Gateway interface before you delete the Cloud Connection.
--  When there are more than one virtual server instances that use the Cloud Connection, and you delete one, you can delete the Cloud Connection from the existing server instances.
+-When there are more than one virtual server instances that use the Cloud Connection, and you delete one, you can delete the Cloud Connection from the existing server instances.
 {: note}

 ## Setting up high availability over IBM Cloud connections